Carbon Border Adjustment Mechanism (CBAM)

 Map the supply chain and identify CBAM goods

 The first step of the CBAM project is to form a team responsible for compliance and map your company’s supply chain.
-Creating a clear visualization of the supply chain will allow you to identify and record imported CBAM goods, and help prepare for the data collection.
+Creating a clear visualisation of the supply chain will allow you to identify and record imported CBAM goods, and help prepare for the data collection.

 -